pieter-degroote/UltimateKEYS-testing/linux-xkb/README.md

 Integration in GNU/Linux via XKB (X11)

-- Unpack and copy the file "custom" into "/usr/share/X11/xkb/symbols/" (root required).
+- Put the file "custom" into "/usr/share/X11/xkb/symbols/" (root required).
-- Activate it in the keyboard settings by selecting "A user-defined custom Layout".
+- Activate the layout on your desktop via the keyboard settings by selecting "A user-defined custom Layout".